Bsharri: Cedars ski resort

 The Cedars resort is located in the North of Lebanon.
 Skiers came to the resort as early as 1920, and have been returning there ever since.
 The first lift was installed by the government in 1953.

 The Cedars resort has a slightly longer season than the others, sometimes beginning early November and often lasting until late April.
 Pisted and off-piste skiing is possible, as well as Nordic skiing and skidoo rides.

-In summer 2005, The Cedars resort installed 3 new chairlifts to replace the old T-bars and extend the ski runs.
-15 million US Dollars have lately been invested to upgrade the facilities and expand the resort to higher standard of in terms of accommodation, equipment, safety, and services.
+In summer 2005, The Cedars resort installed three new chairlifts to replace the old T-bars and extend the ski runs.
+Fifteen million US Dollars have lately been invested to upgrade the facilities and raise the standard of the resort's accommodation, equipment, safety and services.

 An ongoing project envisages a gondola that would carry skiers and visitors from the parking level at 2095 m to the highest accessible summit of 2870 m.
-There is no indication yet of when and whether will this be finalized.
-To comply with international regulations, a refuge with a capacity of 400 persons should also be built at the top of the gondola, and equipped with telescopes allowing vistas as far away as the island of Cyprus.
+There is no indication yet of when and whether this will be finalized.
+To comply with international regulations, a refuge with a capacity of 400 persons also needs be built at the top of the gondola, and equipped with telescopes allowing vistas as far away as the island of Cyprus.